 Your home insurance premiums are likely to increase if you install any type of pool on your property.
 This is because there’s a greater chance that an accident will happen on the property due to the pool installed.

-Can I Write Off A Swimming Pool On Your taxes?
+Can I Write Off A Swimming Pool On My Taxes?

 You can’t write off your swimming pool on your taxes for legal purposes, especially if it’s an inground pool.
 You can only claim a tax break if your assessor has concluded that your pool is used for health purposes only, not for leisure.